 The following discussion and analysis of our financial condition and results of operations should be read in conjunction with our consolidated financial statements and related notes included elsewhere in this Annual Report on Form 10-K. The following discussion contains "forward-looking statements" that reflect our future plans, estimates, beliefs and expected performance.
 We caution that assumptions, expectations, projections, intentions, or beliefs about future events may, and often do, vary from actual results and the differences can be material.
 Some of the key factors that could cause actual results to vary from our expectations include changes in natural gas, NGLs and oil prices, the timing of planned capital expenditures, our ability to fund our development programs, uncertainties in estimating proved reserves and forecasting production results, operational factors affecting the commencement or maintenance of producing wells, the condition of the capital markets generally, as well as our ability to access them, impacts of world health events and uncertainties regarding environmental regulations or litigation and other legal or regulatory developments affecting our business, as well as those factors discussed below, all of which are difficult to predict.
 In light of these risks, uncertainties and assumptions, the forward-looking events discussed may not occur.
 See "Cautionary Statement Regarding Forward-Looking Statements."
-Also, see the risk factors and other cautionary statements except as otherwise required by applicable law.
+Also, see the risk factors and other cautionary statements described under the heading "Item 1A.
+Risk Factors."
+We do not undertake any obligation to publicly update any forward-looking statements except as otherwise required by applicable law.